 > Demonstrates improved control when trying for direction, depth and power on their shots

-> Needs to develop variety with their shots
+> Needs to develop variety with their shots in the sport

 > Exhibits some aggressive net play